GrzegorzK121/fastapi-rtls-integration/README.md

-# RTLS Data Fusion Middleware (Master's Thesis)
+RTLS Data Fusion Middleware - Master's Thesis of Grzegorz

 This repository contains the testing suite and documentation for my Master's thesis project.
-The main goal was to build a backend server in FastAPI that takes real-time location data from two completely different UWB (Ultra-Wideband) systems—**Pozyx** (MQTT) and **Ubisense** (UDP)—and fuses them together into one unified map.
+The main goal was to build a backend server in FastAPI that takes clouse to real-time location data from two completely different UWB (Ultra-Wideband) systems—**Pozyx** (MQTT) and **Ubisense** (UDP) — and fuses them together into one unified map.

 ## System Architecture